Clinician – Austin/Round Rock & San Antonio

 Find out more about the Clarinet Studio at the University of Central Oklahoma at www.dawnlindblade.com.

-Ms. Linder established Musician Pro Workshops, LLC in 2012, beginning with Clarinet Pro Workshops, Julie has now added a Saxophone Pro Workshops division and recently expanded into South Texas, with a student enrollment growth of 700% over three years.
-Through the Clarinet Pro Workshops Internship program, Julie mentors young high school students interested in the music industry as a career, many of whom have gone on to college as music majors.
+Ms. Linder established Musician Pro Workshops, LLC in 2012, beginning with Clarinet Pro Workshops, later added the Saxophone Pro Workshops division and recently expanded into San Antonio.
+Through the Clarinet Pro Workshops Internship program, Julie mentors young high school students interested in the music industry as a career, most of whom have gone on to college as music majors.

-Julie is a D’Addario Reserve Method Artist and Selmer Artist.
+Julie is a D’Addario Reserve Method Clinician and Selmer Artist.

 Ana Gonzalez had a strong foundation in working with and mentoring youth even prior to her 2014 graduation from Texas A&M Kingsville.
 While there, she served as a Graduation Pathway Tutor to as many as 30 freshman music majors, using her positive example for a program designed to help University retention rates.
 During her time at TAMUK, she also was chosen from a competitive field of applicants to be a Counselor at TAMUK’s Summer Band Camp and Jump Camp, an innovative all-female music camp that helps give students a preview of life as a music major.